 - Academic credit transferred from other institutions and/or graduate programs will not count toward the 12 credits required for the WTO Studies Certificate, without written approval from IIEL.

-- Students who wish to pursue the WTO Studies Certificate should complete and submit the WTO Certificate Notification Form (available on the IIEL’s website) as soon as possible.
-For LL.M. candidates, application not later than the first day of classes in the first semester of a student’s attendance at Georgetown Law is encouraged.
-For J. D. candidates, application not later than the first day of classes in their second year for full-time students and third year for part-time students is encouraged.
+- Students who wish to pursue the WTO Studies Certificate should complete and submit the WTO Certificate Notification Form (available on the IIEL’s website) as soon as possible upon commencement of one’s degree program.
+Earlier submission allows for more planning time and increased levels of dialogue with the Institute.
 That said, applications to participate in the WTO Certificate program are accepted throughout the academic year.

 - Please contact Christine Washington, IIEL’s Director of Programs & External Affairs, with any questions at email@example.com.